Hope for Georgia Moms

 • Severe Maternal Morbidity (SMM) & Social Determinants of Health (SDoH)

-• Self-advocacy & Respectful Care
+• Advocacy & Respectful Care

 Cardiac Conditions in Obstetric Care